 The LOCFIT estimator and the traditional methods are applied to the Santa Cruz annual maximum flow data.
-As shown in Figure 5a, the LOCFIT estimates closely follow and smooth the empirical quantiles (shown as circles) in the tails.
+As shown in Figure 5, the LOCFIT estimates closely follow and smooth the empirical quantiles (shown as circles) in the tails.
 The parametric methods fit well at lower return periods, but for higher return periods they grossly underestimate relative to the observed quantiles, with EVI performing especially poorly.
-The cross-validated quantile estimates (Figure 5b) appear to be within the 90% confidence interval (obtained from the bootstrap approach).
-Residuals from the cross-validated estimates were found to be normally distributed with little autocorrelation (figures not shown) indicating the goodness of the LOCFIT model.
+The cross-validated quantile estimates (Figure 5b) appear to be within the 90% confidence interval (obtained from equation 7).
+Residuals from cross-validated estimates are normally distributed and show no significant lag-1 autocorrelation (Figures 5c and d) indicating the goodness of the LOCFIT model.
+Furthermore, the LOCFIT estimator has a smaller confidence interval compared to the other methods (Table 1).
+These findings are consistent with those seen in Moon and Lall (1994) on the same data set for the period 1915-1986.

-In the case of American River (Figure 6) as well, the LOCFIT estimator follows the empirical quantiles quite well, while parametric methods perform poorly in the tails.
+In the case of American River as well, the LOCFIT estimator follows the empirical quantiles quite well, while parametric methods perform poorly in the tails (Figure 6a).
 Also the Log-Normal estimator appears to overestimate the higher return period flows and EVI seems to underestimate.
-The confidence intervals from the LOCFIT estimator are generally tighter than those from the parametric models (Table 2).
+Here too the confidence intervals from the LOCFIT estimator are tighter than those from the parametric models (Table 2).
+The residuals from the cross-validated estimates show a Gaussian structure and significant autocorrelations (Figure 6c and d).
+This indicates that an iterated estimation may be required (Loader, 1999).
 Similar results are found when applying these methods to the data from the 1905-1945 (Figures 7a and b) and 1946-2001 (Figures 7c and d) sub periods (Tables 3 and 4).
 These sub periods were chosen because the Folsom dam was built in 1945.
 The Folsom dam was a case study of a recent National Research Council report (Potter et al., 1999) - where they suggest climate variability as being a reason for increased annual maximum flows in the latter sub period.